ColtonMakesStuff/RockStacking/README.md

 # RockStacking
 I would like to use js to make a rock stacking game

+this is going to be done by slowly chipping away at building  a js physics engine from scratch.
+WHAAAT????
+FROM SCRATCH?
+WHY??? well physics are interesting so even if it takes a long time and is difficult I want to learn more about it, the stacking game isnt really the goal, the learing is.

 what do I think I need

 MVP: I want to se the mouse to drag and drop "rocks" (polygons) on top of one another in an open world-ish canvas space. the goal would be to start on platforms and not let the peices fall off of them.